site24x7/plugins/filebeat/README.md

 - Run the following command to install metricbeat on your system

+- Make sure that elasticsearch and metricbeat are properly installed and configured on your server.

+---
+## To install and configure metricbeat
 - sudo nano /etc/elasticsearch/elasticsearch.yml .
   Add the following lines in the elasticsearch.yml